 Skip to main content

-Many NASA instruments help scientists monitor AOD, including satellite missions like the Visible Infrared Imagine Radiometer Suite (VIIRS) and Ozone Monitoring Instrument (OMI).
-Combining these satellite observations with ground sensing stations like NASA's Aerosol Robotic Network (AERONET) can illustrate how light is redirected throughout Earth's atmosphere, allowing researchers to estimate the concentration and size of aerosols.
+Many NASA instruments help scientists monitor AOD, including satellite instruments like the Visible Infrared Imagine Radiometer Suite (VIIRS) and Ozone Monitoring Instrument (OMI).
+Combining these satellite observations with ground-based stations such as NASA's Aerosol Robotic Network (AERONET) allows researchers to estimate the concentration, extent, and size of airborne particles.

-AOD measurements can help researchers detect changes in air quality from emissions or natural events like volcanic eruptions or wildfires.
-This makes accurate AOD monitoring a priority for long term climate studies as well as public health research.
+AOD measurements can help researchers detect changes in air quality due to emissions from human activity or from natural events like dust storms or wildland fires.
+This makes accurate AOD monitoring a priority for public health research and for studies of climate.

 Get Aerosol Optical Depth/Thickness Data